amitmse/in_Python_/Boosting/README.md

 			The base score is usually set at 0.5.
 So the initial prediction values are 0.5.
 			Then the residuals are obtained by subtracting 0.5 from the actual y values.
 			A tree model is established with these residues obtained as in GBM.
+			Initial Prediction is 0.5 for both regression and classification.

 		- Residuals are collected at the initial node and the similarity score of this node is calculated.
 			Then, trees are created by dividing each independent variable by threshold values.